Appeals and Audits

 Service providers might also be required to obtain a third-party biennial audit of their compliance with program rules.

-To prepare for audits, review the Common Audit Findings: Lifeline Program webpage.
+To prepare for audits, review the Common Audit Findings: Lifeline Program webpage or the July 2021 Monthly Webinar: Lifeline Compliance.

 Payment Quality Assurance